 A Jamaican man spends 20 years and travels 15,000 kms to find love and build a family in Perth.

 Reflect on 40 years of love and marriage, and building bridges between the cultures of Japan, Zimbabwe and Australia.

-With her fifth child is born profoundly deaf, Leslie becomes an unexpected and powerful advocate for diverse communities as her son charts a remarkable journey through the WA school system.
+With her fifth child is born profoundly deaf, Lesley becomes an unexpected and powerful advocate for diverse communities as her son charts a remarkable journey through the WA school system.